suchipi/yavascript/meta/generated-docs/README.md

 - [`InteractivePrompt`]: Create your own REPL
 - [`__filename`]: The absolute path to the currently-executing file
 - [`__dirname`]: The absolute path to the directory (folder) containing the currently-executing file
+- [`Context`]: Create constrained JS environments with a limited global scope and run code in them.

 ## Data Interchange Format helpers